Aventus-Network-Services/documentation/ERC20-lift-guide.md

 # ERC-20 Token Lift

-This guide takes a user through the steps required to submit a lift transaction for ERC-20 tokens from Ethereum to the Aventus Network via the contract interface on Etherscan.
+This guide takes a user through the steps required to submit a lift transaction for ERC-20 tokens from Ethereum mainnet to the Aventus Network via the contract interface on Etherscan.

 ## Approval